 When sexual abuse isn’t addressed, especially in the formative years of childhood, it is internalized.
 It rots in a victim’s soul, spilling gangrenous lies throughout their entire lives.
 This shapes the very core of who a person is, and can change body image, sexuality, lifestyle, and even will to live.
 17%* of rape victims attempt suicide, while 33% of those victim have suicidal thoughts.
 Those statistics are only for people over the age of 12, however, so that doesn’t account for many victims of child sexual abuse.

 Legalism is also responsible for discrediting victims.
 Because legalism is so stringently based around image and performance, people embracing a legalistic lifestyle find it easier to accuse a victim of lying or sexual promiscuity (even in children), than to expose sexual abuse as what it is.
-Most often people who have been abused don’t want a legal settlement, they want their dignity and cleanliness returned to them.
+Most often people who have been abused don’t want a legal settlement, they want a their dignity and cleanliness returned to them.
 They want to be restored and whole again.

 Lies often stated to victims in these scenarios are: